NREL/pyGOBLET/README.md

 - A large collection of standard benchmark functions
 - Benchmark functions inspired by real-world energy applications
-- Support for both constrained and unconstrained optimization problems
-- Pyomo model interface for algebraic modeling systems
-- Tools for running and evaluating solvers on benchmark problems
+- Tools for running solvers on benchmark problems
-- COCOPP integration for postprocessing and visualization
-- Custom postprocessing tools
+- Postprocessing tools for analyzing benchmark results
-- Example scripts demonstrating various use cases
+- Example scripts and tutorials demonstrating library usage

 ## Installation